sytolk/MailTemplateManager/README.md

 # MailTemplateManager

 template manager for javax mail.
-Currently send emails using Gmail SMTP - it`s need to set your user and pass in mail_config.properties (move this file in your resource folder)
+Currently send emails using Gmail SMTP - it`s need to set your user and pass in mail_config.properties (move src/test/resources/mail_config.properties file in your app resource folder)

 ## Usage
 replace massage body with parameters